ManojParvatham/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I made an unbeatable tic-tac-toe bot which cannot be beaten the worst possible scenario fo this bot is a draw.
+I made an unbeatable tic-tac-toe bot that cannot be beaten the worst possible scenario for this bot is a draw.